 What is a Geographer?

-Geographers study the earth and its land, features, and inhabitants.
+A geographer is someone who studies the earth and its land, features, and inhabitants.
 They also examine phenomena such as political or cultural structures as they relate to geography.
 They study the physical or human geographic characteristics or both of a region, ranging in scale from local to global.
-Most geographers work for the federal government.
-Many geographers work full time during regular business hours.
 Some do fieldwork, which may include travel to foreign countries or remote locations.

 What does a Geographer do?